greghart/climbing-app/src/typescript/models/README.md

 lazy load.
 That is, this is specified during model declaration.

 Lazy loading is implemented by having relations wrapped in Promises.
+Unfortunately, this forces us on the client to setup different typings, as model data will be already loaded.